 When someone is being overly critical, it is often because we don’t stop them and because they know they can get away with it, unless we learn to object.

-Critical people don’t think about the way they speak, they just speak.
-They’ll just bleat something out, then perhaps think about what they’ve said after they’ve said it, by which time it’s often too late to retract what they’ve said.
+Critical people don’t think about what they’re going to say before they say it.
+They’ll bleat something out, then think about what they’ve said after they’ve said it, by which time it’s too late to change anything.